"Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a certain number of points for you for a certain period of time while your application is processed.
+A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a specific number of points for you for a certain period of time while your application is processed.
 This saves you from working through your whole application process and learning at the end that your interest rate has gone up.

 While there may be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
 A lending institution will agree to freeze an interest rate and points for a longer span of time, such as 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.